sts10/radiation/README.md

 Then you should be able to enter simply the word `radiation` from any directory and Radiation will run.
 When you quit Radiation you'll be returned to the directory you launched Radiation from.

+### Hopefully Coming Soon

+- Permalinks for each post.
+- Pagination
+- Easier way to edit existing posts
+- Export to JSON
+- A way to save and store drafts